 Denver, Colorado Felony DUI

 As of June 1, 2015, Colorado became the 47th state to enact a felony DUI law.
 Under the new law, individuals who receive a fourth-strike DUI conviction face the possibility of spending multiple years in prison and paying hundreds of thousands of dollars in fines.
+The latest changes to the law, signed on June 6th, 2017 and in effect on August 9th, 2017, set minimum sentences for felony DUI convictions.

 Clearly, if you are facing a fourth DUI charge, you need experienced legal representation.
 Judges have broad discretion in imposing penalties under Colorado’s felony DUI law, and individuals who have an aggressive, impassioned advocate on their side will have the best chance of minimizing the repercussions from their arrest.
 Attorney Jay Tiftickjian has been a vocal opponent of Colorado’s DUI law, and is committed to helping clients avoid its harsh, punitive consequences.